-- 9.16 An air traffic controller uses the visual control room to monitor and direct aircraft on the ground, approaching and departing the aerodrome.
+- 9.17 An air traffic controller uses the visual control room to monitor and direct aircraft on the ground, approaching and departing the aerodrome.
 It is essential that air traffic controllers have a clear unobstructed view of the aviation activity.
-The key areas on an aerodrome are the views toward the runway thresholds, taxiways and aircraft bays. - 9.17 The FAA guidance states that no solar reflection towards the ATC tower should be produced by a proposed solar PV development: - '1.
-No potential for glint or glare in the existing or planned Airport Traffic Control Tower (ATCT) cab...' - 9.18 However, it is recommended that any predicted solar reflection should be assessed pragmatically.
+The key areas on an aerodrome are the views toward the runway thresholds, taxiways and aircraft bays. - 9.18 Whilst the FAA guidance has since been updated, the previous 2013 FAA guidance states that no solar reflection towards the ATC tower should be produced by a proposed solar PV development, and it is this guidance that many aerodromes still refer to: - '1.
+No potential for glint or glare in the existing or planned Airport Traffic Control Tower (ATCT) cab...' - 9.19 However, it is recommended that any predicted solar reflection should be assessed pragmatically.
 Therefore, the following should be considered when determining whether a solar reflection is significant: - 1.
 The predicted intensity of the solar reflection; - 2.
 Location of origin of the solar reflection relative to the ATC Tower; - 3.
-Solar reflection duration per day; - 4.
-Number of days a solar reflection is geometrically possible per year; - 5.
+Distance between the reflecting surfaces and the ATC Tower; - 4.
+Solar reflection duration per day; - 5.
+Number of days a solar reflection is geometrically possible per year; - 6.
 The time of day when a solar reflection is geometrically possible.

-- 9.19 Determining a period of time and location from which a predicted solar reflection is considered significant will depend on the operations at a particular aerodrome. - 9.20 The process outlined within the flow chart on the following page (Figure 17) is recommended when determining whether a solar reflection should be deemed significant and mitigation implemented.
+- 9.20 Determining a period of time and location from which a predicted solar reflection is considered significant will depend on the operations at a particular aerodrome. - 9.21 The process outlined within the flow chart on the following page (Figure 18) is recommended when determining whether a solar reflection should be deemed significant and mitigation implemented.

-Figure 17 ATC tower impact significance flow chart
+Figure 18 ATC tower impact significance flow chart